Defense Secretary Esper Says U.S. Plans To Cut Troops In Germany By A Third

 The Pentagon chief cast the decision to cut U.S. forces in Germany as the result of a months-long review of American deployments in Europe aimed at bolstering defense.

-"These changes will achieve the core principles of enhancing U.S. and NATO deterrence of Russia, strengthening NATO, reassuring allies, and improving U.S. strategic flexibility," Esper said, even as he made clear that the repositioning of U.S. forces remains tentative.
+"These changes will achieve the core principles of enhancing U.S. and NATO deterrence of Russia, strengthening NATO, reassuring allies and improving U.S. strategic flexibility," Esper said, even as he made clear that the repositioning of U.S. forces remains tentative.
 "I want to note that this plan is subject to and likely will change to some degree as it evolves over time."

-Trump, for his part, has characterized the troop drawdown as a reprisal for what the American president considers to be a refusal by Germany to spend a greater share of its GDP on defense.
+Trump, for his part, has characterized the troop drawdown as a reprisal for what the American president considers to be a refusal by Germany to spend a greater share of its gross domestic product on defense.

 In 2014, members of NATO agreed to increase their defense spending to at least 2% of their GDP by 2024.
 Germany last year spent $49.3 billion on defense, or 1.38% of its GDP, according to German state broadcaster DW.

 "Germany's delinquent.
-They haven't paid their fees, they haven't paid their NATO fees," Trump told Wednesday reporters outside the White House, even though no such "fees" actually exist for members of NATO.
+They haven't paid their fees, they haven't paid their NATO fees," Trump told Wednesday reporters outside the White House, even though no such "fees" exist for members of NATO.
 "Germany owes billions and billions of dollars to NATO.
 And why would we keep all of those troops there?"

 Asked at the Pentagon whether the troop reduction was Trump "basically sticking it to Germany," Esper said the president had simply "accelerated" the decision to draw down forces there.

 "Let's be clear.
 I think Germany is the wealthiest country in Europe.
 Germany can and should pay more to its defense," Esper said.
-"It should certainly meet the 2% standard and I would argue go above and beyond that."
+"It should certainly meet the 2% standard, and I would argue go above and beyond that."

 Reaction to the move has been decidedly mixed.